 1. Hidden fees.
 These can often catch out a business owner especially in the small print.

 2. Time to obtain the funds into your account.
 You may need cash quickly.
 Check with the funder on the lead time drawn down from the approval stage.
 Your application will usually be sent to an underwriting team to validate eligibility and affordability.
 There can be varying timeframes with each lender.

 3. Credit checks.
 Check to see if the lender performs any checks that may leave a footprint on your history.

 Above all else make sure you find the right product fit for your business.
-More and more business are using alternative finance to raise the funding they need.
+More and more business are using they need.
 At MLA we make the process of obtaining a merchant cash advance for business owners easy and most importantly competitive.